Case studies

 Research methodology: One preliminary phase will serve to learn, re-identify, or re-frame the issues at hand, followed by three deliberation panels to identify leverages and pre-conditions of change, and co-create solutions.

-Preliminary phase: CO- During the preliminary phase, qualified facilitators and/or researchers will assist participants (citizens, local authorities, and other relevant stakeholders) inexpanding their knowledge on the climate, political, or societal imperatives that will be central to the subsequent group discussions and deliberation processes.
+Preliminary phase: During the preliminary phase, qualified facilitators and/or researchers will assist participants (citizens, local authorities, and other relevant stakeholders) inexpanding their knowledge on the climate, political, or societal imperatives that will be central to the subsequent group discussions and deliberation processes.
 This preliminary phase will also allow for the exchange of diverse perspectives and experiences on the crises at stake, thus providing a comprehensive understanding of the factors that triggered the political participation.

+Deliberation phase: In the deliberation phase, participants will be encouraged to identify the preconditions and leverages for change using the Theory of Change and Participatory System Mapping.
+Two deliberation panels will run simultaneously, one with local policymakers and other relevant stakeholders (outer dimension), and one with citizens (inner dimension).
 In the last deliberation panel, roadmaps and strategies to reach the expected outcomes will be developed for the 4 case studies on the basis of results the Theories of Change and Participatory System Mapping carried out in the previous deliberation panels.
 A deliberative arena will enable a structured discussion about the pathways towards the outcomes to 1) validate general coherence and feasibility of scenarios/roadmaps, 2) to propose changes and improvements to the Theories of Change, and 3) to select the strategies more likely to be successful for the specific case and context.

 Case study on involvement